 Home to the legendary Cinecitta Studios, Rome is the capital of the Italian film and TV industry, Milan is more geared towards commercials production while Venice, has which has some local crew and equipment, is supported by Rome and Milan.

-Bond film Spectre was one of the first productions to come to Rome after Italy's tax credit was boosted, and filmed a centrepiece car chase through the streets of the capital in 2014.
+George Clooney is scheduled to film a TV adaptation of Second World War story Catch-22 through the summer of 2018.
+Recent major film productions have included a new version of Ben-Hur starring Jack Huston that filmed at the legendary Cinecitta Studios in Rome and on location in Matera and Bari.
+Bond film Spectre was one of the first productions to come to Rome after Italy's tax credit was boosted, and filmed a centrepiece car chase through the streets of the capital.

 Italy is not a difficult place to get permits but procedures and regulations vary from one city/province to another, so it is advisable to give authorities plenty of notice where possible.
 Local know how is paramount in Italy and foreign productions are advised to use qualified native companies to manage bureaucratic matters.

 Permits are granted by relevant city halls with regulations and fees varying from one area to another.
 It is possible to negotiate directly with private property owners, but to film in public areas and buildings you need the relevant city’s authority.

 Some locations such as the Vatican and Roman Forum are near impossible to get permits to film in but local production companies can advise on affordable and accessible alternatives.
 Panorama Films can also advise on permits and locations within Italy.